Medline ® Abstract for Reference 81

 Histamine H2-receptor antagonists for urticaria.

 Cochrane Database Syst Rev. 2012;

-DATA COLLECTION AND ANALYSIS: Two authors independently assessed articles for inclusion.
+DATA COLLECTION AND ANALYSIS: Two reviewers independently assessed trial quality and extracted and analysed data.